Team sports are vital to our children’s development, teaching:

 Livermore, CA 94551

-Please refer to USAV’s age eligibility chart below to find out which teams your son is eligible for.
+Please click the button below to view USAV’s age eligibility chart to find out which teams your son is eligible for.

 All of our teams will compete in NCVA’s power league during the Fall and at Nationals in the Summer.
 Every team will attend a minimum of seven tournaments in the Fall and two in the Summer.
 Tournament choices will vary by team level.